Sir John Anderson, 1st Baronet, of Harrold Priory

 Sir John Anderson, 1st Baronet (8 May 1878 – 11 April 1963) was a Scottish businessman, writer and lecturer.

-He was born in Glasgow and educated at Allan Glen's School and the University of Glasgow.
+He was born in Glasgow to Peter Anderson, a slater, and Margaret Crawford Anderson.
+He was educated at Allan Glen's School and the University of Glasgow.
 He entered the family road haulage business, P. & W. A. Anderson Ltd, and became managing director.
 He was created a baronet, of Harrold Priory in the County of Bedford, in the 1920 Birthday Honours.